pentandra/lifepreserver/items/static/blog/posts/putting-the-pieces-together-culture/index.md

 <div class="big">

-<dfn id="def:the-scholarly-commons">The Scholarly Commons</dfn> is the
+<dfn id="the-scholarly-commons">The Scholarly Commons</dfn> is the opportunity
-opportunity to come together and create a new culture of commoning on scholarly and scientific knowledge.
+to come together and create a new culture of commoning on scholarly and scientific knowledge.

 </div>